Skip to content

 Results

-By the end of the second fiscal year under the new structure, the group’s consolidated effective tax rate had fallen from 31% to 22%, generating annual tax savings of 2.4 million euros.
-The transfer pricing documentation was reviewed by the Spanish Tax Agency (AEAT) in the context of a limited verification procedure, which concluded with no adjustments or reassessments.
+By the end of the second fiscal year under the new structure, the group’s consolidated effective tax rate had fallen from 31% to 22%, generating annual tax savings of €2.4 million.
+The transfer pricing documentation was reviewed by the AEAT in a limited verification procedure — an audit specifically focused on the arm’s length nature of the new transfer pricing arrangements — which concluded with no adjustments or reassessments.

 Results